-For most fathers, Father’s Day is a celebration where they receive cards, gifts, and showers of admiration and thanks, but for many serving in the armed forces Father’s Day, the appreciation comes from a distance.
-If you have a Father serving in the armed forces and is away on Father’s Day send him a care package to show that though he is far, he is not forgotten.
-And if your father is by your side this father’s day, you know how lucky it is that you get to show him your appreciation in person!
+For most Fathers, Father’s Day is a celebration where they receive cards, gifts, and showers of admiration and thanks from their loved ones.
+For Dads serving in the Armed Forces on Father’s Day, the appreciation often travels a great distance to reach them.
+If you have a Father serving in the Military and he is TDY or deployed over Father’s Day Weekend, you can still share your appreciation and send him a care package to show that though he is far from home, he is not forgotten.

 History of Father’s Day